-- 1. THAT in the first instance, monitoring of consented activities at Vector KGTP in the 2017-2018 year continue at the same level as in 2016-2017. - 2.
-THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consents 1123-3, 1125-4, 1225-3, 4087-2, 5090-1, 5091-1, 7043-1, 7281-1 and 7755-1 in June 2017, as set out in conditions of the consents, not be exercised, on the grounds that the current conditions are considered to be adequate.
+- 1. THAT in the first instance, monitoring of consented activities at Vector KGTP in the 2018-2019 year continue at the same level as in 2017-2018. - 2.
+THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.